shoui520/shoui520.github.io/docs/routine.md

 - Finish the RRTK450 deck
 - Do the [Kanji Phonetics](/kanjiphonetics) deck.
 - Finish Cure Dolly's grammar guide
+- Start studying JLPT N5, N4 grammar.
+Only the points that aren't already covered by Cure Dolly though.
-- Start studying JLPT N5, N4 and N3 Grammar.
+- Study JLPT N3 Grammar.
+I will have a Anki deck out some day for N5, N4 and N3 grammar.
 - Start studying Japanese pronunciation and pitch accent with [this guide](https://docs.google.com/document/d/1ReBf08JFK4n0PXdOxThAfWuiK9UWVZEWWzeKSECWTQo)
 - Start reading longer texts such as visual novels.
 Participate in TheMoeWay Discord's VN club to hang out with other people doing the same.
 - Train your ability to recognize and read Japanese numbers.